emin63/ox_cache/README.rst

 5. Thread-smart: Hooks and overridable methods are structured so that you can ignore threads in your customization but stay thread safe.
 6. Docs: Python docstrings are provided for every class and method.
-7. Unit tests: Source code comes with unit tests.
+7. Unit tests: Source code comes with unit tests with very high code coverage.

 Quick Start
 ===========